 Internship/Student Teaching:

 Student teaching is the culminating field experience of the special education masters/certification program track.
 This field experience is an all day, full-semester placement in a school setting.
 Student teaching is an integral and transformative part of your learning experience.
 It gives you the incredible opportunity to gain instructional experience in a real-world classroom setting in a safe and collaborative environment where you will be working directly with experienced educators.
 Through your internship, you will learn about managing the responsibilities of a special education setting, such as lesson planning, grading, classroom management and more.
-Please see Appendix G for the Special Education Internship competencies/standards.
+Please see Appendix G for the Special Education Internship competencies/standards

+There are typically two different situations for special education internships:

+1) The student is not currently employed by a school district; In this case they do a traditional internship in the classroom of a mentor teacher for a duration of 8 weeks (full days) or 16 weeks (half days).
+They follow all normal application and placement procedures.

+2) The student is currently employed by a school district either as

+a. a classroom teacher (not in special education)

+b. a paraprofessional

+c. a special education teacher when there is a shortage.

+In instances “a” and “b” above, they would still be placed under the direction of a certified special education teacher.
+The length of time may vary but our concern would be that they are doing internship experiences above and beyond what they are already getting paid for.
+For instance, we wouldn’t want a parapro to be doing their normal job and get credit for doing an internship.

+In instance “c” our greatest concern is that they get some guidance from someone who is designated as a mentor and not getting credit for simply doing their current job.
+Since all of the above situations are not a typical placement, we usually have them (with the guidance of their advisor) come up with a specific study plan that has to be approved prior to internship.
+The study plan will usually indicate the number of weeks and how they will show evidence of competencies.
+That is why when students like Jaden pop up and say “I’ve passed my praxis and I am ready to student teach in my own classroom” it is not a s simple as just assigning a supervisor and telling them to go for it.
+In all instances, we assign a supervisor from the university to go observe their teaching and provide additional support.

-All students seeking initial certification as an Exceptional Child K-12 educator will be required to complete the Teaching Performance Assessment as part of their program.
+All students seeking initial certification as an Exceptional Child K-12 educator will be required to complete the UIdaho Teaching Performance Assessment Special Education (UIdahoTPA-SPED) as part of their program.
 This assessment will be completed during their Special Education Internship.

 Specialized Internship Placement